Ecosystem Radar

 With the team remaining in Sofia and continuing development under the Metrilo brand, this deal not only benefits the founders and investors but also strengthens the local ecosystem by preserving expertise and attracting further international interest.

-Read full the coverage on Капитал (Capital)(en)
+Read the full coverage on Капитал (Capital)(en)

 About Капитал (Capital)